 What is it like today?

-Bethlehem was not the quiet, serene place I had envisioned; no stable filled with hay and no shepherds in the fields nearby.
-It was not the Bethlehem of 2,000 years ago.
+Bethlehem was not the quiet little place I had envisioned; there was no stable filled with hay and no shepherds abiding in the fields nearby.
 Yet there remains a unique and distinct feel to Bethlehem.
 Having seen centuries of shifting politics and shifting sands, a special sense of holiness still lingers in the air simply because of the history of the place, and the almost tangible remembrance of those who have spent moments of their lives here.

-Bethlehem was the home of Ruth and Boaz, the birthplace of King Saul and King David, the birthplace of Jesus the Messiah, and it’s significance cannot be underestimated.
-However, the political landscape of Bethlehem today is tricky.
+Bethlehem was the home of Ruth and Boaz, the birthplace of King Saul and King David, the birthplace of Jesus the Messiah.
+The significance of this place cannot be underestimated.
+However, the political landscape of Bethlehem today is a little bit tricky.

 Atop the building in the following picture flies the Palestinian flag.
 Palestine is not a nation, and the area ultimately falls under Israeli jurisdiction.
-However, the day-to-day affairs of Bethlehem are governed by the Palestinian authority, and as such our Jewish guide did not enter the area, but handed us over to a Arab Christian guide.
+However, the day-to-day affairs of Bethlehem are governed by the Palestinian authority, and as such our Jewish guide did not enter the area, but handed us over to an Arab Christian guide.
 This is just one example of the complex politics of the area.
 That said, at no point in Israel did I ever feel ‘unsafe’.
-In fact, I felt as safe there as I ever have anywhere.
+In fact, I felt as safe there as I ever have anywhere else.
+Perhaps more so.

 Across the street is the Bethlehem Peace Center.
 And from the peace center hangs a large portrait of Mahmoud Abbas, the current leader of the Palestinian government.
-No offense to Mr. Abbas, but it was a reminder to me that this contested land has had many rulers: the Assyrians, the Greeks, the Romans the British and the Jordanians are just a few.
-I was reminded that the kingdoms of this world are temporary, and will someday give way to the Kingdom of our God, and the only true peace we will ever find comes from the Prince of Peace, born just a few yards away from this spot so many years ago.
+No offense to Mr. Abbas, but it was a reminder to me that this contested land has had many foreign rulers, including the Assyrians, the Greeks, the Romans, the British, and the Jordanians.
+I was reminded that the kingdoms of this world are temporary, and will all someday give way to the Kingdom of our God.
+I was reminded that the only true peace we will ever find comes from the Prince of Peace, born just a few yards away from this spot so many years ago.